-- (2) 1The members of the examination board and where necessary their replacements in accordance with Para.
+- (2) The members of the examination committee and where necessary their replacements in accordance with Para.
 1 Clause 4 are appointed by the doctoral committee at the same time as the referees.
-2The candidate is informed of the composition of the examination board at the same time they are notified of the decision on acceptance of the dissertation.
-3The candidate has a right to suggest examiners but has no legal right on their appointment. - (3) Should a member of the examination board be unavailable to take further part and should no replacement have been appointed in accordance with Para.
-1 Clause 4, the doctoral committee appoints a professor or associate professor (Hochschullehrer) to be a member of the examination board taking into account technical points of view and proceeding in accordance with Para.
+The candidate is informed of the composition of the examination committee at the same time they are notified of the decision on acceptance of the dissertation.
+The candidate has a right to suggest examiners but has no legal right on their appointment. - (3) Should a member of the examination committee be unavailable to take further part and should no replacement have been appointed in accordance with Para.
+1 Clause 4, the doctoral committee appoints a professor or associate professor (Hochschullehrer) to be a member of the examination committee taking into account technical points of view and proceeding in accordance with Para.
 1 Clauses 1 to 3.